Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Simulation set-up

 \section{Simulation set-up}

 We set-up our simulations to model the central regions of a typical Seyfert galaxy: a $10^6\, {\rm M_\odot}$ black hole is placed at the centre of a CND which is embedded in a stellar bulge and surrounded by a warm CGM.
-For a full description of the initial conditions, we refer the reader to section~$4.1$ of \cite{2021Talbot+}.
+For a full description of the initial conditions, we refer the reader to section~$4.1$ of \cite{2021Talbot+}, however we do wish to emphasise that all components are self-gravitating and that no radiative cooling processes (other than the cooled CND, see Section~\ref{Sec: Circumnuclear discs} below) are modelled in our simulations.
+The typical scale-length of the CNDs in our simulation is $\sim 70$~pc and the scale-height is $\sim 5$ to $\sim 9$~pc with the actual value depending on the simulation setup.
+Initially, scale-heights and scale-lengths of the CNDs are resolved by $\sim10$ and $\sim100$ gas cells respectively, although our targeted refinement criteria tend to increase this somewhat during the simulation.

 Having created a set of initial conditions, they are then relaxed for $200$~Myrs to allow any transients in the CND to dissipate and for the initially static CGM to come into equilibrium with the rotating CND.
 During this time we do not apply black hole refinement techniques, nor do we use the $\alpha$-disc-BZ jet model as this would result in jets with unphysical properties.
 The final snapshots from the relaxation are then used as initial conditions for the jet simulations.
 During this relaxation period the black holes grow by $\sim10^4\;{\rm M_\odot}$ which is small in comparison to their initial mass and also leads to negligible changes in the masses of the CNDs (which are initially $10^8 \; {\rm M_\odot}$).